Alan-Foster/Bubblewrap-App/README.md

 ## Changelog

+* 0.3.0 - Updating to Devvit 0.11.4.
+Adding Realtime multiplayer with other users
 * 0.2.0 - Completely redesigned the height and width bubble generation code.
 * 0.1.0 - Learned how version control works.
 Somehow figured out how to increase app width
 * 0.0.11 - Added bubble counter to top of app.